handmade success

 Can I sell CBD on Etsy or Amazon?

-No — both Amazon and Etsy prohibit CBD product listings as of 2026.
+Both Amazon and Etsy prohibit CBD product listings as of 2026.
 Your primary direct-to-consumer channel will need to be your own website.
 Specialty CBD directories and wholesale relationships with local boutiques, wellness studios, and spas are better paths to distribution than trying to work around marketplace restrictions.

 What CBD products are easiest to start making?